-Maghull High School fully indemnify all staff against claims for any alleged negligence, providing they are acting within their conditions of service and following Southport Learning Trust guidelines.
-The indemnity covers situations where an incorrect dose is administered or where any other mistake in the procedure is made.
+Southport Learning Trust fully indemnify all staff against claims for any alleged negligence, providing they are acting within their conditions of service and following Southport Learning Trust guidelines.

 19. Guidelines

 Records

 On admission of the pupil to the school, parent and carers will be required to provide information giving full details of: